Created on

 Solution |

-If traffic shaping is configured on NP7 processor based FortiGates, the corresponding traffic shaping policies are applied to the offloaded traffic with one of two mechanisms in the NP7 driver - QTM engine based or TPE engine based.
+Suppose traffic shaping is configured on NP7 processor-based FortiGates.
+In that case, the corresponding traffic shaping policies are applied to the offloaded traffic with one of two mechanisms in the NP7 driver - QTM engine-based or TPE engine-based.
 This is configurable using the npu system setting 'set default-qos-type'.
 It is important to understand the difference between the two options, identify which is the default setting in a FortiOS version, and when the setting needs to be changed after an upgrade.
-There may be intermittent packet drops under certain conditions after upgrades depending on which option was configured: how to identify this and remediate it proactively is explained in this article as well.
-Traffic shaping profiles & policy configurations are explained in traffic shaping policies - FortiGate administration guide, while this article focuses on the implications of npu qos type setting for NP7 platforms.
+There may be intermittent packet drops under certain conditions after upgrades, depending on which option was configured: how to identify this and remediate it proactively is explained in this article as well.
+Traffic shaping profiles and policy configurations are explained in the Traffic Shaping Policies section of the FortiGate Administration Guide, while this article focuses on the implications of NPQoS type setting for NP7 platforms.

 FortiGate-2601F-NP7# config system npu set default-qos-type {policing | shaping} end